BitBalloon/middleman-homepage/source/docs/redirects_and_rewrites.md

 ## Redirects and Rewrites

-Configuring redirects or rewrites for your BitBalloon site is as easy as adding a file called `_rewrites` to the root directory of your site folder.
+Configuring redirects or rewrites for your BitBalloon site is as easy as adding a file called `_redirects` to the root directory of your site folder.

 Setting up basic redirects is dead simple: